 - Take time to reflect.
 Look back at your dots.
 How have they connected?
 What have you learned?
 Look at what worked well and what you could have done differently.

-- Set goals and create a plan for 2016.
+- Set goals and create a plan for the new year.
 What you can do to apply your learnings from the past?

 - Be flexible.
 You may have to adapt your plan to a changing environment.